Advertiser Disclosure

 Visit: 56th Street in Hudson River Park.
 Hours vary with the seasons:

-One of the most popular things to do when coming to NYC is to go to a Broadway show.
-Luckily you can experience Broadway without the Broadway ticket prices!
-Ellen’s Stardust Diner is home to the world-famous singing waitstaff and located in Times Square.
+One of the most popular things to do when coming to New York is to go to a Broadway show.
+Luckily, you can experience Broadway without the prices of Broadway tickets!
+Ellen’s Stardust Diner is home to the world-famous singing waitstaff in Times Square.

-Known as a halfway house to Broadway, the talent level in this place is insane, and the turnover rate is high due to the waitstaff getting discovered for Broadway roles.
-There is ALWAYS a line, so be prepared to wait.
+Known as a doorway for actors to get to Broadway, the talent level in this place is insane, and the turnover rate is high due to the waitstaff getting discovered for Broadway roles.
+There is always a line, so be prepared to wait.

 New York Skyline